|

 for the first issue of Geographia in 1561.

-The present item was printed for the 1574 italian issue.
+The present item was printed for the 1574 Italian issue.
 It

 is a derived version of the map of France that Berlinghieri